CloudReactor/cloudreactor-procwrapper/README.md

 case the module terminates your code and exits.

-After your code finishes, the module informs the Task Management server of the exit code or result.
+After your code finishes, the module informs the Task Management server of the exit code and/or result.
 CloudReactor monitors Tasks to ensure they are still responsive, and keeps a history of the Executions of Tasks, allowing you to view failures and run durations in the past.